azadaquib/azadaquib.github.io/README.md

 # Portfolio

-Based on Portfolio by @rjskhr on Github for the template
+Based on Portfolio by @rjskhr on Github
 Feel free to clone and modify :)

 ## License